ROCm/HIP/docs/tutorial/saxpy.rst

 =============

 To follow this tutorial, you'll need installed drivers and a HIP compiler toolchain to compile your code.
-Because HIP for ROCm supports compiling and running on Linux and Windows with AMD and NVIDIA GPUs, the combination of install instructions is more than worth covering as part of this tutorial.
+Because HIP supports compiling and running on Linux and Windows with AMD GPUs, the install instructions are more than worth covering as part of this tutorial.
 For more information about installing HIP development packages, see :doc:`/install/install`.

 .. _hip-tutorial-saxpy-heterogeneous-programming: